The warm waters of Tropical North Queensland are ideal for year-round diving. Water temperatures vary from 22° to 30° Celsius (75° to 86°F).

 The maximum in-water student to instructor ratio is 8 students to 1 instructor.

-Pro Dive Cairns offers learn to dive courses in German on Tuesdays and Fridays, Japanese on Thursdays and Chinese on Wednesdays.
-We are able to offer PADI manuals in a number of different languages such as Italian, French, Dutch, Danish, Swedish, Spanish, Polish, Portuguese and Korean.
+Pro Dive Cairns offers learn to dive courses in German on Tuesdays and Fridays and Chinese on Thursdays.
+We are able to offer PADI manuals in a number of different languages such as Japanese, Italian, French, Dutch, Danish, Swedish, Spanish, Polish, Portuguese and Korean.